gottesmm/gottesmm.github.io/drafts/sil-ownership-model.md

 #### Borrow Instructions

-The instructions are used to introduce new guaranteed values:
+The instructions are used to introduce new borrow values:

 - ``begin_borrow`` requires its argument to be available and adds its result value to the borrow set of its argument.